theRealAph/ScopeLocals/README.md

 ## Description

+This class provides scope-local variables.
+These variables differ from their normal counterparts in that each thread that accesses one (via its get method) has its own, independently initialized copy of the variable.
+ScopeLocal instances are typically private static fields in classes that wish to associate state with a thread (e.g., a user ID or Transaction ID).

 A scope local value is a lightweight way to store, transmit, and restore context.
 Context can be anything from a business object to an instance of a system-wide logger.